PowerShell/DscResources/CONTRIBUTING.md

 ## Contributing to existing DSC resources

-GitHub provides contribution model with [Pull Requests](https://help.github.com/articles/using-pull-requests/).
-Once you [fork](https://help.github.com/articles/fork-a-repo/) a repository you have a full control on your fork.
+### Forks and Pull Requests

+GitHub fosters collaboration through the notion of [pull requests](https://help.github.com/articles/using-pull-requests/).
+On GitHub, anyone can [fork](https://help.github.com/articles/fork-a-repo/) an existing repository into their own branch where they can make private changes to the original repository.
-To contribute changes you made back to our repository, you create a pull request.
+To contribute these changes back into the original repository, a user simply creates a pull request in order to "request" that the changes be taken "upstream".

-Pull request lifecycle:
+#### Lifecycle of a pull reqeust

-* when you create a pull request, describe what's the purpose of it in description.
+* **Always create pull requests to the `dev` branch of a repository**.
-**Always create Pull Request to `dev` branch**, see [branches structure](#branches-structure) for details.
-If it's relate to existing github issue, it's a good idea to put an issue reference in the description.
+For more information, learn about our [branch structure](#branch-structure).

 ![Github-PR-dev.png](Images/Github-PR-dev.png)

+* When you create a pull request, fill out the description with a summary of what's included in your changes.
+If the changes are related to an existing GitHub issue, please reference the issue in your description.
-* If it's your first contribution to DscResources, you would be asked to sign-up contributors agreement.
+* If this is your first contribution to DscResources, you may be asked to sign a Contribution Licensing Agreement (CLA) before your changes will be accepted.

-* CI system [runs a build with tests](#appveyor) and updates pull request status.
+* After submitting your pull request, our CI system (Appveyor) [will run a suite of tests](#appveyor) and automatically update the status of the pull request.

-* One of module maintainers (it can be somebody from PowerShell team or a community member) will do a code review.
+* After a successful test pass, the module's maintainers will do a code review, commenting on any changes that might need to be made.

-* Once code review done, merge conflicts resolved and CI build is green, maintainer will merge your changes.
+* Once the code review is done, all merge conflicts are resolved, and the Appveyor build status is passing, a maintainer will merge your changes.

 ### Contributing to documentation
 One of the easiest ways to contribute to a PowerShell project is by helping to write and edit documentation.